Noonie Bao: Career

 After two years abroad, Noonie Bao returned to her hometown of Stockholm, where she signed a contract with the label EMI as a songwriter.
 She also founded a music label called 2many Freckles.
 Under this label, she wrote and produced songs for Adiam Dymott, Clean Bandit, Frederic Sioen, and Tove Styrke.
 Bao produced several songs on Tove Styrke's 2010 self-titled album, which spent 35 weeks on the Swedish charts and peaked at number 10.
 In 2011, the Belgian band Das Pop became aware of a song by Noonie Bao and asked her to sing backing vocals on the song "Fair Weather Friends" from their album The Game.
 Bao later went on tour with the band in Belgium and Europe.

 In January 2012, Bao released her debut single "About to Tell".
 In October, she released her debut album I Am Noonie Bao, which incorporates indie pop and folk musical styles.
 In late 2012, she went on tour in Sweden.
 In 2013, she was nominated for a Grammis award in the category of Best New Artist, but lost to Icona Pop.
 Bao later had success as a songwriter and featured singer for Avicii and Nicky Romero's song "I Could Be the One".

 In 2014, Noonie Bao co-wrote the single "Doing It" from Charli XCX's album Sucker, which peaked at number eight on the UK singles chart, as well as contributing to three other tracks on the album.
 The two have continued to work together, including the majority of XCX's 2016 Vroom Vroom EP and three tracks from XCX's mixtape Number 1 Angel.

 In 2015, Bao released the single "I'm in Love" on SoundCloud and YouTube.
 In November 2015, she released her first extended play Noonia, which made a transition into more pop-based production than had initially appeared on her debut album.
 Continuing with this sound, Bao released the Burns-produced single "Reminds Me" in April 2016.

+Charli XCX's "I Think About It All the Time," featured on brat, was inspired by Charli's feelings about Bao having her first child.